 Fran Felkel and her husband also came out Saturday.
 Felkel's husband and son are both retired from the military.

 "We support the military fully," Felkel said.
 "We just thank them for the ultimate sacrifice they've given."

 Rawl, a Richalnd County Sheriff's deputy, was honored in the procession by his fellow deputies.
 They walked the street in front of the horse-drawn caisson that carried Rawl's casket and saluted when his body was taken into the church.

 After the procession, the Patriot Guard Riders rode their bikes to the church to prepare to lead the procession to the cemetary.

-Leading up to Rawl's funeral, businesses around town put up messages of support on their signs that read, "Our thoughts and prayers are with the Rawl and Meador families."
+Leading up to Rawl's funeral, on their signs that read, "Our thoughts and prayers are with the Rawl and Meador families."